Eyevinn/docker-testsrc-hls-vod/README.md

 # docker-testsrc-hls-live

-A Docker image to generate a live HLS test source.
+A Docker image to generate a HLS VoD test source.
 Source is generated using ffmpeg

 ## Running

 ```
-docker run --rm -p 8080:8080 eyevinntechnology/testsrc-hls-live
+docker run --rm -p 8080:8080 eyevinntechnology/testsrc-hls-vod
 ```

-You will then have an HLS live test source available at `http://localhost:8080/loop/master.m3u8`.
+You will then have an HLS live test source available at `http://localhost:8080/vod/master.m3u8`.

 ## License